 BlueField BMC Software Overview

-The BMC node enables remote power cycling, board environment monitoring, BlueField chip temperature monitoring, board power and consumption monitoring, and individual interface resets.
+The BMC node enables remote power cycling, board environment monitoring, NVIDIA® BlueField® SoC temperature monitoring, board power and consumption monitoring, and individual interface resets.
 The BMC also supports the ability to push a bootstream to the BlueField.
 Most of the monitoring is performed through IPMI commands, although sysfs entry infrastructure to monitor is available as well.

 Make sure to log into the BMC first and change the global default password to prevent malicious attackers from hacking your system.